philipmendels/use-flexible-undo/README.md

     timeTravel,
     switchToBranch,
   } = useUndoableEffects({
+    // types are inferred from setCount / setAmount
     handlers: {
       add: undoableAddHandler,
       subtract: invertHandlers(undoableAddHandler),
       updateAmount: makeUndoableFTHandler(setAmount),
     },
     options: {
+      clearFutureOnDo: false,
-      clearFutureOnDo: false, // this is the default },
+      // This is the default.
+      // Not clearing the future means making a new branch.
+    },
   });